Ortal-C/MTA-DS-ProgEx01-Karatsuba-Algorithm/README.txt

 (3) Karatsub'a algorithm (Iterative)

 Comments + project-assumption:
-(1) The printed-output should not contain leading zeros.
-However, the result-vector of each algorithm can contain leading zeros.
+(1) The printed-output can not contain leading zeros.
+However, the result vector of each algorithm can contain leading zeros if needed.
-(2) Can use only with <iostream>, <vector>, <string> libraries.
+(2) Can only use with <iostream>, <vector>, <string> libraries.
-(5) Each given factor would be a n-digit number and could be bigger than int, long int, etc.
+(3) Each given factor would be n-digit number and could be bigger than int, long int, etc.
+(4) Algorithms' implementations are in the Object-Oriented-Programming paradigm in C++ language.